 The ACP alignment was changed after the initial set of KOPs was identified, numbered from KOP 1 to KOP 41.
-Of that initial set, KOPs 1-5, 7-14, and 16-33 had potential views of the previous alignment, but no longer have a potential view of the current alignment.
-The remaining initial KOPs had no potential view of the previous or current alignment.
+Of that initial set, KOPs 1-5, 7-14, and 16-33 had potential views of the previous or current alignment.
 As a result, these ID numbers no longer appear in this table.